It doesn’t matter who you are, it’s hard to argue that Stockholm is one of the most gorgeous cities on the planet.

 Travel Safety Tips for Stockholm

 There’s no way around it – Stockholm is going to cost you!
-But hopefully with the help of this article you’ll have picked the hostel that best suits your needs and for as little as possible.
+But hopefully, with the help of my guide to the best hostels in Stockholm, you’ll have picked the hostel that best suits your needs and for as little as possible.

 Once you have your hostel situated, you can relax, enjoy some of the freebies, and explore the incredible city of Stockholm.

-And just in case – if you can’t decide which of the best hostels in Stockholm, our top choice for 2021 is Castanea Old Town hostel.
+And just in case – if you can’t decide which of the best hostels in Stockholm, I recommend opting for my top choice, Castanea Old Town Hostel.

 If you think I’ve missed anything or have any further thoughts, hit me up in the comments!